kamkarm/Stock-Analysis/README.md

 load_data in the initialize_table folder will create and populate a table called stocks.
-Each script in the graph_data folder will plot each of the graphs (graphs located in graphs folder). aws_lambda folder has the deployment_package zip file to run a scheduled lambda cron function, and screenshots of my lambda function on AWS.
+Each script in the graph_data folder will plot each of the graphs (graphs located in graphs folder). aws_lambda folder has the deployment_package zip file to run a scheduled lambda cron function and screenshots of my lambda function on AWS.

-Data was acquired the Financial Modeling Prep API through:
+Data was acquired through the Financial Modeling Prep API:

 https://financialmodelingprep.com/developer/docs/#Stock-Price